dragoschiriac/dragoschiriac.github.io/_posts/2018-3-4-Shiney-Strains-PCA.markdown

 ## Summary

-This is project came about when the lab was trying to figure out which bacteria we should have sequenced.
-I used a high trough put methodology to rapidly screen different Pseudoalteromonas species for secondary metabolite production.
-In order to rapidly compare samples and dereplicate similar strains I developed the shiny app in R called [Shiny Stains](dschiriac.shinyapps.io/ShinyStrains/).
+This is project came about when the lab was trying to figure out which bacteria we should sequence to see if it produced any novel natural products.
+I used high throughput SPE to rapidly screen different *Peudoalteromonas* species for secondary metabolite production.
+In order to rapidly compare samples ran through LC-MS and dereplicate similar strains I developed the shiny app in R called [Shiny Stains](https://dschiriac.shinyapps.io/ShinyStrains/).

 ---

-# How to Use Shiny strains
+## How to Use Shiny Strains

 I will be posting on how to use the app shortly